-Rate limiting is an advanced security protection concept.
-It is a method of protecting backend applications by controlling the rate of traffic coming into or out of an application.
-The rate is specified by how many times a Virtual Host Route can be called within a specific time interval (per second or minute).
-If the number of requests exceeds the defined limit, the incoming requests can overwhelm the capacity of the services resulting in deficient performance, reduced functionality, and downtime.
+Rate limiting is a method of protecting backend applications by keeping constraints on the rate of traffic coming into or out of an application.
+The rate is specified by how many times a route was used within a specific time interval (per second or minute).
+If the number of requests exceeds the configured limit, the incoming requests can overload the capacity of the services resulting in poor performance, reduced functionality, and sometimes downtime.
 These can be the result of either intentional (DDoS) or unintentional events (misconfiguration of applications/clients).
 Rate Limiting allows the administrator to limit the number of API requests per second or minute.

 Each incoming request can be monitored using ONE of the following:

 Client IP Address: The client IP source address as identifier.

 Cookie Name: An HTTP cookie value as the user identifier.

 HTTP Header Name: User a specific HTTP header value as the user identifier.

 Query Parameter Key: Use the query parameter value for the given key as the user identifier.